 - Packs with an up-to-date graphics stack based on Mesa 17

 - Includes TeX Live 2016, Mozilla Firefox 52 ESR, Mozilla Thunderbird 52, Enlightenment 0.21.8, KDE Applications 17.04.2, KDE Frameworks 5.32.0, LXQt 0.11, CMake 3.5.2, Ruby 2.4, and GNU Health 3.2.

 For the System administrators, the backup solution Borg is a great thing.
-It can now be used easier than ever to automatically backup your data daily with a systemd service.
+It can now be used more accessible than ever to automatically backup your data daily with a systemd service.

-Improvements include for the 64-bit ARM architectures in which support for the Trusted Platform Module 2.0 and the additional UEFI 2.5 functionality is improved.
-It also has better native EXT4 encryption support, and completely lockless TCP listener handling.
+Improvements include for the 64-bit ARM architectures in which support for the Trusted Platform Module 2.0 and the additional UEFI 2.5 functionality improved.
+It also has better native EXT4 encryption support and completely lockless TCP listener handling.

 If that’s exciting enough to install OpenSUSE Leap 42.3, you can grab the 64-bit and 32-bit installation images, as well as the ARM based Raspberry Pi and Cloud images from the link below: